crashware/Metasign/README.md

 ```

 - **Encrypting a file**:
 Import a private and public key assuming the key pair exists within a directory called `keys` and also assuming a file called `data.txt` exists.
-When a file is encrypted an output directory is created called `output` in order to organize and more easily identify the location of cipherdata and plaint text messages:
+When a file is encrypted an output directory is created called `output` in order to organize and more easily identify the location of cipherdata and plaintext messages:
-<br/><br/>`python3 ecdh.py -i "./keys/private.pem" -e "./data.txt" -k "./keys/public.pem"`
+<br/>`python3 ecdh.py -i "./keys/private.pem" -e "./data.txt" -k "./keys/public.pem"`

 ![MetasignEncryptionMessage](https://user-images.githubusercontent.com/90793958/134219465-77423986-6812-4d84-86d5-e0cbccabef08.png)